crabmusket/haskell-simple-concurrency/src/tutorial.md

 >
 > If you did, you'd have seen a type error along the lines of `couldn't match type 'IO [Char]' with '[Char]'`.
 > What it's saying is that `putStrLn` expects a string (a list of `Char`), but you've given it an `IO` action that returns a string.
-> The first solution is to _bind_ that `IO` action to get the string out of it, which is what the `<-` operator does in Haskell.
+> The solution is to _bind_ that `IO` action to get the string out of it, which is what the `<-` operator does in Haskell.
-> The second way around it is to use another way of binding using the `=<<` operator.
+> The `=<<` operator is simply another way of writing the same equation.
 >
 > If you squint, it looks a bit like regular function application.
 > I won't go into too much depth here.
->
 > If you need a gentler and more in-depth introduction to `IO` actions, have a read of [this excellent article](http://blog.jle.im/entry/first-class-statements).

 [See the whole program.](./Ex3Channels.hs)

 ## Directed channels

-At this point, Go by Example has a chapter on channel directions, which is a feature of Go allowing you to restrict a channel to be read-only or write-only to a function you call.
+Go by Example has a chapter on channel directions, which is a feature of Go allowing you to restrict a channel to be read-only or write-only to a function you call.
 That is, you can pass in a regular channel to a function which is only allowed to, for example, read from that channel.

-Initially I thought about just not translating this example, since Haskell does not have the same ability to restrict its channels.
+Initially I thought about not translating this example, since Haskell does not have the same ability to restrict its channels.
 Then I realised that I was being dumb, and of course Haskell does.
 Using types to rule out errors is what Haskell is _all about_.